 Every one of us has turned to and appreciated the effects of painkillers throughout our life.
 Since the dawn of time, man has sought out something to ease pain by taking and mixing any kind of pill powder potion, or poison available to him.
 Walk into any Pharmacy and you will find shelves of remedies for aches, pains, ailments, and even various types of mixtures for anxieties.

-Doctors now have licence to prescribe a peaceful life for you – or so it appears for a time.
+Doctors now have a license to prescribe a peaceful life for you – or so it appears for a time.